 Quality brands of oregano oil are made from these species.
 The oil is golden to dark yellow, with a strong spicy odor.

 - Foot or nail fungus.
 Put a few teaspoons of oregano oil in a small tub water and soak your feet.
 The oil can also be diluted (one drop of oil with a teaspoon of olive oil) and then apply directly to nails or skin.

 - Parasites and infections: Dilute the oil as described above and place it under your tongue.
 Hold it there for a few minutes, and then rinse it out.
 Repeat at least four times a day.

-- Sinus infections: Put a few drops of oregano oil in a pot of steaming water or neti pot, and inhale the steam.
+- Sinus infections: Put a few drops of oregano oil in a pot of steaming water or neti pot.
+Then, slowly inhale the steam.

 Cayenne pepper also called capsicum is a strong spice used for thousands of years for its healing power and antibiotic effects.
 It’s not just an anecdotal, folklore remedy, however.
 Science is validating its use as a natural antibiotic as well.

 Cayenne pepper is particularly effective at resolving vulvovaginitis, a common infection in women.
-One Czech study found capsicum essential oil exerts a considerable anti-fungal and antibiotic effect on this condition.
+One Czech study found capsicum essential oil works as a strong skin antifungal with additional antibiotic effect on this condition.
 It is important to properly use a carrier oil such as olive oil and thoroughly dilute cayenne pepper essential oil, however, as capsicum is quite burning upon initial contact with the skin.